tharunarasu/Car_Price_Prediction/README.md

 # Car_Price_Prediction
-This is a simple machine learning project on predicting the car price with a datset
+This is a simple machine learning project on predicting the car price with a datset.
+Linear Regression model is used in this project